 1. An element ‘A’ reacts with oxygen to form a protective layer of compound ‘B’.
 The component ‘B’ is also obtained by the reaction of ‘A’ with rust.
 The compound ‘B’ is known to react both with acids and bases.
 Identify the element ‘A’.

 2. In a fight and flight situation, adrenaline hormone is secreted to enable to deal with, the responses include:-

-A. Increase in blood supply to skeletal muscle and contraction of diaphragm.
-B. Increase in blood supply to digestive system and contraction of rib muscle.
-C. Supply of more oxygen to muscle and reduced blood supply to skin.
+A. Increase in blood supply to skeletal muscle and contraction of the diaphragm.
+B. Increase in blood supply to the digestive system and contraction of rib muscle.
+C. Supply of more oxygen to muscle and reduced blood supply to the skin.

-D. Increase in heart beats, breathing rate and increase blood supply to digestive system.
+D. Increase in heartbeats, breathing rate and increase blood supply to the digestive system.

 1. A & D

 4. A & C